LilianBoulard/PKS/README.md

 ## Issue

-These systems provide an additionnal layer of security to a system (namely *security throuygh obscurity*), but are known to have a critical flaw : static sequences.
+These systems provide an additionnal layer of security to a system (namely *security through obscurity*), but are known to have a critical flaw : static sequences.
 For instance, packet sniffing could be used by an attacker to discover the port knock sequences, and therefore get unauthorized access to the server.

 ## Solution